akleinloog/website/content/post/my-blog-pt1/index.md

 projects: ["personal-blog"]
 ---

-This is the first in a series of posts detailing the set up of my personal blog.
+Welcome to the first in a series of posts that detail how I set up of this blog.
 It covers the basic steps needed to get started.

 I use [Hugo](https://gohugo.io) as a static site generator and [Visual Studio Code](https://code.visualstudio.com) as editor.
 The resulting website is hosted using [GitHub Pages](https://pages.github.com/).
 A nice combination of open source tools with a free hosting provider that poses no restrictions in terms of traffic, size, etc.
 Sounds like a perfect match to me.